codeforamerica/hermes-be/README.md

 ### Project directory structure

 `$PROJECT_ROOT`: Folder to which this repository was cloned. <br />
-└─`bin`: Folder containing executable programs used by cron jobs, for utility purposes, etc. <br />
+└`bin`: Folder containing executable programs used by cron jobs, for utility purposes, etc. <br />
-└─`conf`: Folder containing configuration files for the application. <br />
+└`conf`: Folder containing configuration files for the application. <br />